Surfing in New Zealand: History

 Surfing was a part of Māori culture before the arrival of European settlers in the 19th century.
 The practice was called whakahekeheke, and was carried out using a variety of craft, including boards, or kopapa, and even bags of southern bull-kelp (pōhā).
 The influence of Christian missionaries led to a noted decline in surfing.

 It was later revived following a tour of New Zealand by Hawai'ian surfer Duke Kahanamoku in 1915, when he gave demonstrations to locals.
 By the 1920s and 1930s, New Zealanders were surfing using solid wooden boards.

-Surfing was utilized in the Surf Lifesaving movement, which used heavy hollow longboards to paddle through the surf.
+Surfing was utilised in the Surf Lifesaving movement, which used heavy hollow longboards to paddle through the surf.
 Imported magazines in the 1950s contained plans for longboards, which were improved upon to incorporate features such as a rocker and fin.
 These boards helped attracted younger members to lifesaving.

 Up until this point, surfing consisted of riding the wave in a straight line perpendicular to the beach.
 In 1958, two American lifeguards, Bing Copeland and Rick Stoner, came to stay at Piha Surf Lifesaving Club and introduced the concept of surfing across the face of the wave on a smaller board.
 Copeland and Stoner also helped locals to make copies of their boards, introducing modern surfing and surfboards to New Zealand.
 These new surfing techniques put more emphasis on the surf conditions, causing surfers to go in search of better locations and conditions, resulting in a decline in the number of surfing lifesavers.

-In 1963 the first National Surfing Championships was held at Mt Maunganui, followed by the establishment of the New Zealand Surf Riders' Association.
+In 1963 the first National Surfing Championships was held at Mount Maunganui, followed by the establishment of the New Zealand Surf Riders' Association.
 In 1966, New Zealand sent its first representative team to the World Surfing Championships in San Diego.
 By the late 1960s, more surfboard builders were setting up business, using improved technology which resulted in shorter boards.
 This allowed for greater speed in executing turns and cutbacks.
 Conflict between surfers and the New Zealand Surf Lifesaving Association over the safety of surfing in close proximity to swimmers was partially resolved by the introduction of "surf lanes" and leg ropes.

 Governing body

 Surfing New Zealand is the governing body for the sport of surfing in New Zealand.
-It was established in 1963, and is involved in the organization of competitions, the development of local training programmes and the education of surfing coaches and judges.
+It was established in 1963, and is involved in the organisation of competitions, the development of local training programmes and the education of surfing coaches and judges.